 For Bitcoiners, self-custody of your Bitcoin is the best and least risky path.
-However, it is also true that in most cases, the only way to acquire Bitcoin on a recurring basis or in size is to do so through an online service of some type.
-This necessitates taking some amount of risk for the duration of the exchange process, even if your counterparty is another person.
-Furthermore, some use cases may require the use of a custodian on an ongoing basis due to specific regulations, such as using a qualified custodian for registered investment advisors, IRA accounts, and other entities that may be required to avoid self custody.
+However, it is also true that, in most cases, the only way to acquire Bitcoin regularly or in size is to do so through an online service of some type.
+This necessitates taking some risk for the duration of the exchange process, even if your counterparty is another person.
+Furthermore, some use cases may require the use of a custodian on an ongoing basis due to specific regulations, such as using a qualified custodian for registered investment advisors, IRA accounts, and other entities that may be required to avoid self-custody.

 We identify four broad categories of Bitcoin custodians:

 Investment Platforms.
 This includes yield generators like BlockFi and investment funds like 3AC.